galmelman/job-application-tracker/README.md

 - **Email Notifications**:
   - Configure email settings to receive reminders about application follow-ups.
   - Enable or disable email reminders through the settings menu.
+  - Utilizes the `smtplib` library for sending emails.
 - **Advanced Analytics and Visualization**:
   - Real-time statistics and charts for insightful analysis of your job search progress.
+  - Uses `pandas` for data manipulation and analysis.
-  - Pie chart for application status distribution.
+  - Pie chart for application status distribution using `matplotlib`.
-  - Bar charts for applications per month, company, and position.
+  - Bar charts for applications per month, company, and position .
   - Additional statistics including total applications, average applications per month, success rate, and average response time.
 - **Sorting Functionality**:
   - Sort applications by any column for easy data organization.
 - **Map View**:
   - Open a map view showing job application locations with interactive markers.
-  - Visualize application locations on a map, centered on Israel, using Folium and Webview.
+  - Visualize application locations on a map, centered on Israel, using `folium` and `webview`.
 - **Settings**:
   - Customize application settings, including email preferences.

 ## Installation